 Oral decongestants

 Eye drops are an effective allergy treatment for kids to relieve itchy, irritated or watery eyes.
-Allergy eye drops containing antihistamines work better than oral medications for eye symptoms.
-Artificial tears can also offer relief.
-Avoid eyedrops with a vasoconstrictor ingredient, which only reduces redness and doesn’t help with other symptoms.
-Your pharmacist can go over the ingredients with you.
+Allergy eye drops that contain antihistamines work better than oral medications for eye symptoms.

 Does local honey help with allergies?